elgatosf/icons/README.md

 └── ...
 ```

-Include `elgato-icons.css` and use the icon class names directly:
+Include the stylesheet for your preferred format and use the icon class names directly:

 ```html
 <link rel="stylesheet" href="font/elgato-icons.css" />